Chris Basham: Sheffield United

 In the 2016–17 season, Basham retained his place under manager Chris Wilder and played in midfield alongside Paul Coutts.
 Basham scored his first goal of the season – but was later sent off – in a 2–2 draw against Scunthorpe United on 24 September 2016.
 After serving a three-match league suspension, Basham returned on 18 October 2016 in a 3–0 win against Shrewsbury Town.
 This was followed by scoring in the next game, a 3–3 draw against Bradford City.
 Two weeks later, on 6 November 2016, Basham scored and registered an assist in a 6–0 win over Leyton Orient in the first round of the FA Cup.
 Due to his impressive performances, Wilder hinted that Basham could be earning a new contract, with a year to his current deal remaining.
 As the 2016–17 season progressed, Basham began to play in defence as a centre-back, alongside teammates such as Jack O'Connell, Ethan Ebanks-Landell and Jake Wright.
 In a 3–0 win over Port Vale on 14 April 2017, Basham produced an impressive display when he set up two goals.
 At the end of the season Sheffield United were crowned champions of League One, with Basham making 48 appearances and scoring three goals in all competitions.

 In July 2017, Basham penned a new two-year contract with the Blades having played a key role in United's promotion to the Championship.
 On 28 April 2019, Basham saw his second promotion in three seasons with United as the Blades were promoted to the Premier League.
 On 1 August 2020, Basham signed a new two-year deal at Sheffield United.
 Basham won the Player of the Year award and Players' Player of the Year award for the 2019–20 season.
-On 12th May 2022, Basham signed a new two-year deal at Sheffield United, committing his future to the summer of 2024.
+On 12 May 2022, Basham signed a new two-year deal at Sheffield United, committing his future to the summer of 2024.
+On 7 October 2023, he sustained ankle dislocation and ligament damage during a 3–1 defeat against Fulham.
+On 12 October 2023, it was announced that Basham had undergone two surgeries to repair the damage caused by his ankle dislocation and accompanying ligament damage.

+On 29 May 2024, the club announced he would be leaving in the summer when his contract expired.

 Personal life

 Basham was born in Hebburn, Tyne and Wear.
-He studied at Gateshead College and trained with their Academy for Sport.
 He grew up supporting Sunderland.
 Basham considers Alan Cork as a great influence and is indebted to Cork for guiding him throughout his professional football career.

-Having two years away from football, after leaving Newcastle United at sixteen, Basham worked at McDonald's.
+Having two years away from football, after leaving Newcastle United at sixteen, Basham worked at McDonald's and enrolled at Gateshead College and trained with their Academy for Sport.

 In late 2014, Basham became a father.